liuyang09211/learngit/readme.txt

-git is a virsion control system.
+git is a distributed version control system.
 Git is free software.